 Freud’s investigations led him to concepts and constructs that formed the basis of psychoanalytic theory.
 One of the fundamental concepts for understanding human nature from a scientific point of view is the psyche, i.e., the forces in an individual that influence thought, behavior, and personality.

-Freud conceived of the psyche as composed of three components:
+Freud’s model of the psyche comprises three components:

 - The id, the instinctual drives of an individual that remains largely unconscious.